Call: 01327 828314

 We carry out compliant fire risk assessments to all types of premises and workplaces.
 Our service will include:

 We carry out reviews and audits of any previously completed fire risk assessment.

 We aim to develop a long term partnership with you, our client, to ensure continuity in your fire safety management.

 To find out more about our services or to arrange a vist please call 07971 860889 or email firstname.lastname@example.org

-Thirdly, you must ensure the safety of all relevant persons on your premises at all times by providing them with adequate training in fire safety and fire equipment use, which must be updated and refreshed at regular intervals.
-The premises must also be provided with adequate fire precautions where necessary such as, fire alarm systems, fire extinguishers, fire doors etc… with these precautions being subject to suitable systems of inspection and maintenance.
+By carrying out these reviews, you are able to show an enforcing authority, your insurer, and your occupants, that you are being pro-active in your approach to fire safety and take your responsibilities seriously.You must ensure the safety of all persons on your premises at all times by providing them with adequate training in fire safety and fire equipment use, which must be updated and refreshed at regular intervals.
+The premises must also be provided with adequate fire precautions where necessary such as, fire detection & alarm systems, emergency lighting, fire extinguishers, fire doors etc… with these precautions being subject to suitable systems of inspection and maintenance.